Why running DBCC CHECKDB?

 This option turns off other options of DBCC CHECKDB (the DATA_PURITY option and any repair options) that could be useful for more thorough corruption inspection.

 SQL Server 2005 introduced the DATA_PURITY option that is added to the DBCC CHECKDB command.
 This option checks for the column values and detects the issues if a column values are out of range or invalid.
 For databases created in versions 2005 and older the DATA_PYRITY doesn’t have to be specified as it is checked automatically.
 This doesn’t apply on databases that are upgraded from an older versions and in those cases this option should be specified when DBCC CHECKDB is run.

 The WITH EXTENDED_LOGICAL_CHECKS DBCC CHECKDB option

 This option is used to perform consistency checks on indexed views, spatial indexes, and XML indexes.
-To perform consistency check on this types of indexes this option has to be added because this check is not performed by default since SQL Server 2008.
+To perform consistency check on these types of indexes this option has to be added as this check is not performed by default since SQL Server 2008.

 Additional rows for all three types of indexes are indicated with as 8907 errors, and the missing rows are indicated with the 8908 errors.